 In its first funding period from November 2007 – October 2012, EAM has improved the research infrastructure for materials and processes in Erlangen, boosting interdisciplinary collaboration to an exemplary level, attracting the best young researchers and providing new impetus for innovative teaching.
 Furthermore, EAM has already built up a remarkable track record.

-In the second funding period from November 2012 – December 2018, EAM continues to perfect its structures and exploit its potential fully to ensure a successful and sustained continuation.
-The structure of the Research Areas has proven to be very successful and will be retained.
-Two new structural elements, Focal Topics and Joint Demonstrators will complement this existing structure.
-These two additions to the EAM’s structure of the first funding period will aim to unify and tackle fundamental scientific challenges from different perspectives.
-Six construction projects launched by EAM since 2009 have a total volume of more than €100m and generate more than 11,000 square meters floor space (office and laboratory space) for research.
+In the second funding period from November 2012 – October 2019, EAM continued to perfect its structures and exploit its potential fully to ensure a successful and sustained continuation.
+The structure of the Research Areas has proven to be very successful and was retained.
+Two new structural elements, Focal Topics and Joint Demonstrators complemented this existing structure.
+These two additions to EAM’s structure of the first funding period aimed to unify and tackle fundamental scientific challenges from different perspectives.
+Six construction projects launched by EAM since 2009 have been completed, with a total volume of more than €100m and more than 11,000 square meters of new floor space (office and laboratory space) for research.

 Since November 2019, EAM is supported by the State Government of Bavaria, to continue to act as nucleus for new research initiatives and as hub for worldwide visible excellence in materials and process research.